-Communal conversion experiences can occur, in which a group of people experience a change in behaviour or beliefs at the same time.
+Communal conversion experiences can occur, in which a group of people simultaneously experience the divine and this leads to a change in behaviour or beliefs at the same time.

-For example, the communal conversion in Acts of the Apostles chapter 2.
+For example, the communal conversion in Acts of the Apostles chapter 2 or the Toronto Blessing in 1994.